makhele/HAR-to-book/README.md

 2. Make sure you have the following dependencies installed:
    - Python 3
    - Pillow library: Install it by running the command `python3 -m pip install --upgrade Pillow`.
-3. Run the script by executing the following command in your terminal or command prompt:
+3. Run the script by executing the following command in your terminal or command prompt: `python3 main.py`.
 4. The script will perform the following actions:
    - Convert the `book.json` file into a more manageable format and save it as `sample.json`.
    - Remove unnecessary data from `sample.json` and save the modified version as `sample2.json`.
    - Convert all Base64-encoded images in `sample2.json` into PNG files and save them in the "pageImages" folder.
    - Combine all PNG images into a single PDF document named `deep.pdf`.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License